ymytheresa/goEthTracker/README.md

 # Crypto Airdrop Tracker

 This CLI tool allows you to track crypto airdrops by token owner using a local Ethereum network (Ganache).
+Project limitations:

+Due to insufficient testnet ETH, deployment is restricted to a local Ganache network rather than a public testnet.
+Live block tracking is currently unavailable on ARM-based Macs due to an unforeseen websocket compatibility issue.

+These limitations affect the tool's ability to monitor real-time blockchain activity.

 ## Prerequisites